jjloomis/adobe-indesign-basics/changing-the-weight-of-a-stroke.md

-# Changing the weight of a stroke
+# Changing the Weight of a Stroke

-1. Click the Selection Tool in the toolbar.
+1. Click the [Selection tool](/drawing-and-type-tools.md) in the Toolbar.
-2. Click within a stroke (or within a shape with a stroke.)
-Selection handles \(white squares\) will appear around the outside of the stroke or shape.
+2. Click a shape with a stroke.
+Selection handle will appear around the outside of the shape.
-3. Use the Stroke weight drop-down menu (in Control bar) to increase or decrease the weight of the stroke.
+3. In the Control bar, use the Stroke weight drop-down menu to increase or decrease the weight of the stroke.